Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * yarn add --dev vue-loader vue-template-compiler vue-router babel-preset-es2017 testcafe sass-loader node-sass bootstrap@4.0.0-beta.2
 * yarn install

-Then 3 simple php controller has been created on following routes :
+Then some php controllers has been created on following routes :

  * / : DefaultController with the menu to navigate throught different controllers
  * /demo/simple : SimpleController with route config in routes.yaml and logger injection with autowiring